mrgroz/ReadingList/README.md

 "Radical candor" by Kim Scott
 "Turn the ship around" by David Marquet
-"Trillion dollar coach" by Eric Schmidt, Jonathan Rosenberg and Alan Eagle
+"Managing Humans: Biting and Humorous Tales of a Software Engineering Manager" by Michael Lopp "Trillion dollar coach" by Eric Schmidt, Jonathan Rosenberg and Alan Eagle
 "Leaders eat last" by Simon Sinek
 "Nine Lies About Work: A Freethinking Leader’s Guide to the Real World" by Marcus Buckingham and Ashley Goodall